 Page & Content Metadata

-Two HTML tags are particularly important for SEO: the title tag and the meta tag, specifically the description attribute.
-These tags provide search engines with key information about your page.
+Title and description tags provide search engines with key information about your page.
 Other meta tags exist, but they are typically used for specific cases rather than general SEO.

 Title Tag